Stanley Clarke

 Stanley Clarke (born June 30, 1951) is an American bassist, composer and founding member of Return to Forever, one of the first jazz fusion bands.
 Clarke gave the bass guitar a prominence it lacked in jazz-related music.
 He is the first jazz-fusion bassist to headline tours, sell out shows worldwide and have recordings reach gold status.

-Clarke is a 5-time Grammy winner, with 15 nominations, 3 as a solo artist, 1 with the Stanley Clarke Band, and 1 with Return to Forever.
+Clarke is the recipient of five Grammy Awards, with 15 nominations, three as a solo artist, one with the Stanley Clarke Band, and one with Return to Forever.
 Clarke was selected to become a 2022 recipient of the National Endowment for the Arts Jazz Masters Fellowship.

 A Stanley Clarke electric bass is permanently on display at the National Museum of African American History and Culture in Washington, D.C.

 Music career

 Early years

-Clarke was born on June 30, 1951 in Philadelphia.
+Clarke was born on June 30, 1951, in Philadelphia.
 His mother sang opera around the house, belonged to a church choir, and encouraged him to study music.
 He started on accordion, then tried violin.
 But he felt awkward holding such a small instrument in his big hands when he was twelve years old and over six feet tall.
 No one wanted the acoustic bass in the corner, so he picked it up.
-He took lessons on double bass at the Settlement Music School in Philadelphia, beginning with five years of classical music.
+He took lessons on the double bass at the Settlement Music School in Philadelphia, studying classical bass for five years under Eligio Rossi.
 He picked up bass guitar in his teens so that he could perform at parties and imitate the rock and pop bands that girls liked.

 Clarke attended the Philadelphia Musical Academy (later known as the Philadelphia College of the Performing Arts, and ultimately as the University of the Arts, after having merged with the Philadelphia College of Art) and after graduating moved to New York City in 1971.
 His recording debut was with Curtis Fuller.
-He worked with Joe Henderson and Pharoah Sanders, then in 1972 with Stan Getz, Dexter Gordon, and Art Blakey, followed by Gil Evans, Mel Lewis, and Horace Silver.
+He worked with Joe Henderson and Pharoah Sanders, then in 1972 with Tony Williams Lifetime Experience, Stan Getz, Dexter Gordon, and Art Blakey, followed by Gil Evans, Mel Lewis, and Horace Silver.